-Lara is a digital editor for HealthCentral, covering Sexual Health, Digestive Health, Head and Neck Cancer, and Gynecologic Cancers.
-She's also a staff writer and email newsletter chief.
-Previously, she worked as the patient education editor at the American College of OB-GYNs and as a news writer/editor at WTOP.com.
+Lara is a former digital editor for HealthCentral, covering Sexual Health, Digestive Health, Head and Neck Cancer, and Gynecologic Cancers.
+She continues to contribute to HealthCentral while she works towards her masters in marriage and family therapy and art therapy.
+In a past life, she worked as the patient education editor at the American College of OB-GYNs and as a news writer/editor at WTOP.com.